Dipen-Dedania/zuru-blog/_posts/2017-05-12-test-5-robotics.markdown

 ---
-author: "benbalter"
+author: "Harsh"
 layout: post
 did: "blog11"
-title:  "Usage Guide"
+title:  "Usage Guide 11"
 categories: jekyll update
 img: environment2.jpg
 date: 2017-05-12 8:00:00
 categories: two
-tags: robotics
+tags: "robotics, vr"
 ---

 Use the guide to prepare good looking posts!
 The theme has a sidebar in the post layout which consists of post image, recent posts and facebook like box.
 This can be extended by editing the ``sidebar.html`` in **_includes** folder.